-Are diamonds still forever?
+Are diamonds still everlasting?
 Maybe, maybe not.
-But two things are for sure, diamonds are a girl’s best friend, and they’re always expensive.
-Something about diamonds says “costly” and “valuable.”
-Maybe it’s the attention-grabbing magnificent sparkle of these stones, the beautiful dance of light or both.
-No wonder well over 70 percent of gems being sold in the jewelry industry right now are diamonds—the round cut type to be precise.
-Also, most of the engagement rings men and women are betrothing their significant others are beautiful diamond engagement rings.
-That’s because diamonds aren’t only big-ticket accessories, but also special.
+But two things are certain: diamonds are a girl’s best friend, and they are always expensive.
+Diamonds are “costly” and “valuable,” most probably because of their attention-grabbing sparkle of these stones, the beautiful dance of light, or both.
+It is no wonder that more than 70 percent of gems sold in the jewelry industry are diamonds—the round cut type to be precise.
+Moreover, most of the engagement rings men and women are betrothing their significant others are beautiful diamond engagement rings because diamonds are not only big-ticket accessories but are also special.

 They have unique qualities that put them on top of the list of the most preferred gemstones.
-If you’ve done your research, you must have come across or at least heard of the 4Cs of diamonds quality.
-They’re the diamond’s cut, carat weight, color, and clarity.
+If you have done your research, you must have come across or at least heard of the 4Cs of diamond quality - cut, carat weight, color, and clarity.
 Cut, not to be confused with the diamond’s shape, is the proportioning of the facets (the several surfaces of a diamond—on the top, bottom, and sides).
-The shape is the outline that the diamond assumes after an excellent cut, hence heart-shaped stones, pear-shaped stones, square-shapes stones, etc. Carat weight refers to the stone’s weight in carats (ct).
+The shape is the outline that the diamond assumes after an excellent cut, hence heart-shaped stones, pear-shaped stones, square-shaped stones, etc. Carat weight refers to the stone’s weight in carats (ct).
 Side note: A stone could be big but have a small number of carats, and vice versa is true.

-And now to the topic at hand - diamond color vs. clarity.
+Now to the topic at hand: diamond color vs. clarity.
 Diamonds are a naturally occurring substance.
 They form deep under the surface of the earth.
 Diamonds essentially forge out of a robust crystal-like form of pure carbon.
 The pure the carbon, the clearer and more colorless the diamond appears.
-So the chemical form or structure of natural diamonds is pure carbon, which means their natural color is colorless—the absence of color.
+Therefore, the chemical form or structure of natural diamonds is pure carbon, which means their natural color is colorless—the absence of color.
 However, natural diamonds can also be black, gray, pink, green, orange, or even red.
 Any coloration other than colorless should immediately tell you that a diamond is impure, meaning the presence of foreign substances other than pure carbon.
-Colorless white diamonds are some of the most valuable gemstones around owing to their purity and clearness.
+Colorless white diamonds are some of the most valuable gemstones around because of their purity and clearness.
 Colorless is also the highest color designation (D) on the GIA color scale, as shown in the illustration below.

 Clarity—on the other hand—is the absence of internal inclusions or surface blemishes on a diamond.
-Inclusions are a direct result of the enormous pressure and heat that diamonds are exposed to as they form.
-It could lead to small imperfections within the diamond whose number could be high or low. subsequently, it affects the quality of the diamond.
+Inclusions result directly from the enormous pressure and heat that diamonds are exposed to as they form.
+It could lead to small imperfections within the diamond whose number could be high or low.
+Subsequently, it affects the quality of the diamond.
 A diamond is better off having a few to no inclusions for the sake of getting an above average clarity grading.
 A poor clarity grade also affects the obsolescence (rate of depreciation) of the stone.

 Depreciation is higher if the inclusions are located under the table or extensively on the crown and girdle.
 Inclusions positioned in either of these parts of a diamond are readily visible, affecting the quality of the stone.
 The likelihood of breakage is also higher, making the stone prone to damage.
-Blemishes aren’t a desirable diamond feature either.
-They’re flaws found on the exterior surface of a diamond.
-It’ll come as a surprise to you to learn that most blemishes aren’t natural.
-When you see blemishes on a stone, there’s a high possibility that they were caused by human error while the stone was being cut and polished.
+Blemishes are not a desirable diamond feature either.
+Instead, they refer to the flaws found on the exterior surface of a diamond.
+It will come as a surprise to you to learn that most blemishes are not natural.
+When you see blemishes on a stone, there is a high possibility that they were caused by human error while the stone was being cut and polished.

-In most cases, it’s usually an issue of clumsy hands on the part of the cutter or mishandling of the stone.
-Both GIA and AGS grade stones for clarity.
+In most cases, it is usually an issue of clumsy hands or mishandling of the stone on the cutter's part.
+The GIA and the AGS grade stones for clarity.
 Take a glance at what their respective grade ranking systems look like in the comparison below.

 A side-by-side comparison of the GIA and AGS clarity grading scale

-FL stands for flawless, IF - internally flawless, VVS1-very, very slightly included 1, VVS2- very, very slightly included 2, VS1- Very slightly included 1, VS2- very slightly included 2, SI1- slightly included 1, SI2, slightly included 2, and I1, I2, and I3 – included degrees 1, 2, and 3 respectively.
-AGS uses a number scale from 0-10, but the rationality and diamond clarity grading logic between the two agencies is more or less the same.
-To answer your question (between diamond color and clarity, what’s important?), the honest expert answer would be either of them.
+FL stands for flawless; IF - internally flawless; VVS1-very, very slightly included 1; VVS2- very, very slightly included 2; VS1- Very slightly included 1; VS2- very slightly included 2; SI1- slightly included 1; SI2, slightly included 2; and I1, I2, and I3 – included degrees 1, 2, and 3, respectively.
+The AGS uses a number scale from 0-10, but the rationality and diamond clarity grading logic between the two agencies is the same.
+To answer your question ("What is important between diamond color and clarity?"), the honest expert answer would be either of them.
 The ultimate decision is dependent on several factors.
-One’s obvious: people have different tastes and preferences.
+One is obvious: people have different tastes and preferences.
 One diamond buyer could prefer a D color 2ct round excellent cut diamond.
 Another diamond shopper could be comfortable with an M color 0.5ct round very good round cut diamond as their ideal stone of choice.

-Heck, don’t be surprised to see people with light yellow excellent cut diamonds.
-It could be their cup of tea.
-When it comes to choosing between a stone’s color and clarity, the choice doesn’t stop with personal preferences.
-The other influencers that’re likely to trigger diamond buyers, jewelers and dealers at large to pit diamond color and clarity against each other include budgets or financial concerns, the cut and shape of the diamond, type of diamond (is it a natural or synthetic stone), etc. From diamond wholesalers to retailers to buyers and end-users, there could be several reasons, in the diamond industry, behind picking a particular diamond color over its clarity and vice versa.
-That’s the diamond color vs. clarity approach this article has taken, and it forms the basis of the comparison.
+Do not be surprised to see people with light yellow excellent cut diamonds because it could be their cup of tea.
+While choosing between a stone’s color and clarity, the choice does not stop with personal preferences.
+The other influences likely to trigger diamond buyers, jewelers, and dealers-at-large to pit diamond color and clarity against each other include budgets or financial concerns, the cut and shape of the diamond, type of diamond (natural or synthetic), etc. From diamond wholesalers to retailers to buyers and end-users, there could be several reasons, in the diamond industry, behind picking a particular diamond color over its clarity and vice versa.
+This article has taken the approach of diamond color vs. clarity, forming the basis of the comparison.

-People have their beliefs, likes, and dislikes.
-It’s what makes them different.
-First of all, there’s nothing wrong with going low on both the color and clarity scales when picking out a diamond.
-It’s possible to have a very light gorgeous first degree slightly included stone.
+People have their beliefs, likes, and dislikes; it is what makes them different.
+First, there is nothing wrong with going low on both the color and clarity scales when picking out a diamond.
+It is possible to have a very light gorgeous first degree slightly included stone.
 Ideally, all stones graded color K and below are tinted.
-And the yellow or brown hue becomes stronger further down the scale.
-But, it’s equally important to note that these color changes are only visible under strong jeweler’s loupe magnification.
+The yellow or brown hue becomes stronger further down the scale.
+But it is equally important to note that these color changes are only visible under strong jewelers’ loupe magnification.
 The industry standard recommended by the US Federal Trade Commission is X10 magnification.
 Diamond grading happens under controlled lab conditions.
-Typically, the GIA places the stones in a white background under controlled lighting.
-The special environment enables the separation of actual diamond color from the surroundings and the light source in use.
-Experts talk about the body color of the diamond.
+Typically, the GIA places the stones on a white background under controlled lighting.
+This environment enables the separation of actual diamond color from the surroundings and the light source in use.
+Experts also talk about the body color of the diamond.

-That means the color viewed under X10 magnification in the special setup while the diamond is placed face or table down.
-That’s because the diamond is brightest when in this position, making the body color easily visible.
-Precise color categorization is harder under non-special conditions.
-It’s even harder when the stone is mounted on a setting.
-When set, the stone’s face up orientation would prove futile due to obstruction by the setting even under a special backdrop and lighting.
+This implies that the color is viewed under X10 magnification in the special setup while the diamond is placed face or table down.
+In this position, the diamond is brightest and makes the body color easily visible.
+Precise color categorization is difficult under non-special conditions; it is more difficult when the stone is mounted on a setting.
+When set, the stone’s face-up orientation would prove futile due to obstruction by the setting even under a special backdrop and lighting.

-GIA produces results that are nothing short of an accurate color classification vis-à-vis the set of color master stones employed.
-The slight differences in color between one stone color and another above or below it is very difficult, if not impossible, to detect in standard lighting or environment.
-Putting your finger on the minor color differences isn’t a challenge restricted to the layman diamond buyer.
-It could also be tough even to certified diamond and jewelry professionals observing the diamond with their naked eyes.
+The GIA produces results that are nothing short of an accurate color classification vis-à-vis the set of color master stones employed.
+The slight differences in color between one stone color and another above or below is difficult, if not impossible, to detect in standard lighting or environment.
+Putting your finger on the minor color differences is not a challenge restricted to the layman diamond buyer.
+It could also be difficult even for certified diamond and jewelry professionals observing the diamond with their naked eyes.

 Besides, the setting you choose for your stone could bring out its beauty better.
 For instance, a yellow gold mounting tones down the yellow hue on S color stones.
 The very mounting has an opposite effect on a colorless, say F color, diamond.
 On the contrary, white metal settings such as white gold or silver mounts make the yellow tint of a distant colorless diamond shout.
-Ask yourself: would there be any reasonable justification to buy a colorless or near-colorless stone, yet a faint or very light diamond would just as easily achieve the desired outcome?
-And especially if you have the stone set on an appropriate, complementary mount.
+Ask yourself: would there be any reasonable justification to buy a colorless or near-colorless stone when a faint or very light diamond would just as conveniently achieve the desired outcome?
+This holds significance particularly if you have the stone set on an appropriate, complimentary mount.
 As far as personal preferences are concerned, always ensure that the stone’s clarity is acceptable, meaning a clarity grade that hides inclusions and blemishes.
-And for good measure, only condone the non-harmful inclusions, for example, natural clouds.
+For good measure, only condone the non-harmful inclusions, for example, natural clouds.

-As long as they’re small, they don’t affect the diamond ability to absorb and reflect or refract light.
-Cracks and dark spots, however, are a no-no. The former makes the stone susceptible to fracturing, especially if they’re close to the surface of the diamond or if the stone has a brilliant deep cut.
-While the latter may affect the diamond’s light performance, which spells negative consequences when it comes to fire and brilliance.
+If they are small, they will not affect the diamond's ability to absorb and reflect or refract light.
+Cracks and dark spots, however, are a no-no. The former makes the stone susceptible to fracturing, especially if they are close to the surface of the diamond or if the stone has a brilliant deep cut, and the latter may affect the diamond’s light performance, which spells negative consequences when it comes to fire and brilliance.
 The bottom line is that no color grade is good or bad.
-If you can get an SI1 or I1 (a 6 or 7 clarity on the AGS scale) that’s eye-clean, the color should be the least of your worries.
+If you can get an SI1 or I1 (a 6 or 7 clarity on the AGS scale) that is eye-clean, the color should be the least of your worries.
 But you can always climb up the color and clarity scale if you have the financial muscle that comes with it.